LukaszSwolkien/EngineeringMetrics/README.md

     How many problems were ready to be developed, but we discovered blocking dependencies during a sprint that is related to the work that another team has to do (we don't take into account things that we can't predict, such as instability of environments etc.)

-Note: This is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).
+Note: This metrics are in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).
 Since we already have them available, I have not added them to this library.